 Art.
 6) During its preliminary sessions, the jury will devise a shortlist (maximum 3 titles) which will be discussed in the final session.
 If no film receives two thirds of the votes, the winning title of the 3 pre-selected will be voted by a simple majority (50% of the voters); in this case, the President's vote will count double and will be decisive.

 Art.
 7) The final session at which the GdA Director's Award will be assigned will be open to the public and members of the press (with no interventions allowed until the verdict is proclaimed).
 Moreover, the session will be live-streamed in the language used by the jury for its deliberations (English).
 The discussion, at which the titles in the shortlist will be reviewed, will be limited to 90 minutes and must necessarily conclude with the bestowing of the award on a single film (no splitting of the prize allowed).

 Art.
 8) The jury president's choice for best film will receive 5 votes during the final deliberations.
 If no candidate for best film receives two-thirds of the votes, a run-off vote will be held, in which a film can win with a majority (+50% of the votes).
 Voting by proxy is not allowed.

 Art.
-9) The jury will be available to discuss the outcome of the voting process immediately after the winner is announced, answering any questions put by the press or the public.
+9) The jury will be available to discuss the outcome of the voting process immediately after the winner is announced, answering any questions asked by the press or the public.

 Art.
-10) The international distributor of the winning film (or, in the absence of which, the film's majority producer) agrees to provide the GdA Director's Award with maximum visibility in all promotional material concerning the film, and to bring the award to the attention of the national distributors acquiring rights to the film.
+10) The international distributor of the winning film (or the film's majority producer if there is any international sales) agrees to provide the GdA Director's Award with maximum visibility in all promotional material concerning the film, and to bring the award to the attention of the national distributors acquiring rights to the film.